rapid7/metasploit-framework/documentation/modules/auxiliary/gather/onedev_arbitrary_file_read.md

 ### PROJECT_NAME
 A valid OneDev project name is required to exploit the vulnerability.
-If anonymous access is enabled on the OneDev server, any visitor can see the existing projects, and colllect a valid project name.
+If anonymous access is enabled on the OneDev server, any visitor can see the existing projects, and collect a valid project name.
 On the other hand, if anonymous access is disabled, the user needs to have previous knowledge of a valid project name or use the `PROJECT_NAMES_FILE` option to find one through brute force.

 ### PROJECT_NAMES_FILE